foreverxmas/notes/README.md

-# til
+# Today I Learned
-Today I Learned
+Try to log what I Learned for today